Pancake Wizards, Minecraft Mentors and "The Prof": Curiosity and Collaboration in Learning

 Regardless of whether the conversation is a support conversation or an accountability conversation it is crucial that we hold children to account for the promises they have made.
 It is important that we highlight the impact that a broken promise has on us now and on them in the future.
 And it doesn’t matter if it is a little broken promise or a big one, or an almost completed promise or a just engaged in one – the important point is that we all need to learn to be accountable to others if we are to live in more peace and harmony.

-If you would like to learn more about this way of managing conflict and holding to account in your school, you can complete our Introduction to Restorative Practices in Education online course here, by clicking on the link below, or contact Linda for more information on workshops on 07805093965.
+If you would like to learn more about this way of managing conflict and holding to account in your school, you can complete our Introduction to Restorative Practices in Action online course here.

 One of the most common questions I encounter when working with educators in building restorative practice into their schools is “what do you do when a child flat out denies that they are responsible for a harm that has been caused?”
 This question goes to the very heart of why restorative practice is a culture that needs to be cultivated and not just an intervention applied at the point of conflict.